takugian/quick-tutorials-with-aws/apigateway/apigatewaymock/README.md

 # apigatewaymock

-This project creates:
-- A REST API Gateway with a mocked backend;
+This project creates a REST API Gateway with a mocked backend.

 ## How to invoke